-Vitamin D & Cancer Risk : VITamin D and omegA-3 trial (VITAL)
+Vitamin D & Cancer Risk: vitamins D and omegA-3 trial (VITAL)

-A prospective clinical study, by researchers at the Department of Medicine, Brigham and Women’s Hospital and Harvard Medical School, and funded by the National Institute of Health (NIH), was done to address the above question on whether Vitamin D supplementation helps in cancer prevention.
-The clinical trial VITAL (VITamin D and omegA-3 trial) (NCT01169259) was a nationwide, prospective, randomized trial, with the results recently published in the New England Journal of Medicine (Manson JE et al, New Engl J Med., 2019).
+A prospective clinical study performed by researchers at the Department of Medicine, Brigham and Women’s Hospital and Harvard Medical School showed the relation between Vitamin D and cancer.
+The National Institute of Health (NIH) funded this research.
+The main aim was to find if Vitamin D supplementation helps prevent cancer.
+The results of this prospective VITAL study (VITamin D and omegA-3 trial) (NCT01169259) are in the New England Journal of Medicine (Manson JE et al, New Engl J Med., 2019).

-Key highlights of the trial design, scientific rationale and results are shared below:
+Key highlights of the trial design, scientific rationale, and results are below:

 Trial Design for VITAL Study

-- There were a total of 25,871 participants in this study, that included men 50 years and older and women 55 years and older.
+- There was a total of 25,871 participants in this study, which included 50 year

-- The participants were randomly divided into a group taking Vitamin D3 (cholecalciferol) supplement of 2000 IU per day, that is 2-3 times the recommended dietary allowance, and the placebo group with no Vitamin D supplementation.
+- The experimental participants consumed 2000 IU of Vitamin D3 (cholecalciferol) supplements per day (2-3 times the recommended dietary allowance).
+The placebo group had no Vitamin D supplementation.

 - Enrolled participants had no history of cancer at trial entry.

-- Primary endpoint was assessing diagnosis of invasive cancer of any type.
+- The primary endpoint was assessing the diagnosis of invasive cancer of any type.
+This would help researchers calculate the risk of breast cancer and other major cancers.

-- Median follow-up of the participants was 5.3 years.
+- The median follow-up of the participants was 5.3 years.

 Foods to Eat After Cancer Diagnosis!